Last Updated: 9 August 2023

 What is the best car for you?

-Only you can answer that but hopefully this overview allows you to cross off some things you don’t like and identifies options you’d like to explore further.
-Next stop – a detailed look through our Manufacturers section for a full list of kits available.
-It will also assist if you are not sure of the difference between different models from the same manufacturer eg; the difference between a Tamiya F104 and an F104 Pro.
-Then it's off to your local track.
+Only you can answer that question, but hopefully, this overview allows you to cross off some things you don’t like and identifies options you’d like to explore further.
+Next stop – a detailed look through our Manufacturers section for a full list of the kits available.